UHBiocomputation/UH-biocomputation-web/content/pages/09-CNS18-Workshop.rst

 a majority of their synaptic inputs on dendrites.
 It is becoming increasingly clear that this is not just to provide more surface area and sample inputs in specific spatial configurations, but that dendrites supply neurons with important non-linear functions.
-This workshop will highlight modeling studies that explore the properties of dendritic computations through compartmental modeling.
+This workshop will highlight modelling studies that explore the properties of dendritic computations through compartmental modelling.
 The distinct dendritic computational properties of different cell types will be highlighted.

 -------------------